 - Seizures (in extreme cases)

 - Working with a therapist: A therapist can help you address the underlying causes of your addiction and develop healthy coping mechanisms.
-Dealing with the psychological aspects of addiction is often a vital step in recovery.
+They can also help with any mental health concerns you’re facing, such as depression or anxiety.

-- Medication: Sometimes, prescription medication may help manage withdrawal symptoms or reduce cravings.
+- Medication: Sometimes, prescription medication may help manage withdrawal symptoms and potentially serious side effects of dependence.
 Prescription drugs commonly used in addiction treatment include buprenorphine, naltrexone, and disulfiram.

-- Alternative therapies: Some people find that alternative therapies, such as yoga or acupuncture, help them recover.
+- Alternative therapies: Some people find that alternative therapies, such as yoga or acupuncture, help them recover from substance use.
 The goal of these therapies is to promote relaxation and healing.

 If you or someone you love is struggling with addiction, we can help.
-At Zinnia Healing treatment center, we offer a variety of treatment options that are tailored to your unique needs.
-We understand that addiction is a complex disease, and we will work with you to create a treatment plan that addresses all aspects of your recovery.
-Having a tailored treatment plan increases your chances of success in recovery.
+At Zinnia Health treatment center, we know that having a tailored treatment plan increases your chances of success in recovery.
 Contact us today by phone at (855) 430-9439 or visit our site to learn more about our program and how we can help you start on the path to sobriety.